hikuley/absence-calculator/README.md

 # Absence Calculator

-A comprehensive application for calculating compliance with the UK's 180-day residency rule, with multiple deployment options.
+A comprehensive application for calculating compliance with the UK's 180-day residency rule, with multiple deployment options and PostgreSQL database integration.

 ## Overview

 This application helps users track their absence periods from the UK and calculate whether they comply with the 180-day rule for residency applications.
 The rule states that applicants must not have spent more than 180 days outside the UK in any 12-month period during the 5-year qualifying period.

+The application now features a robust PostgreSQL database backend for reliable data persistence, replacing the previous CSV-based storage system while maintaining backward compatibility.

 ## Features

+### Core Functionality
 - Add, update, and remove absence periods with start and end dates
 - Calculate compliance with the 180-day rule based on a decision date
 - View detailed results including:
   - Total days absent in the qualifying period
   - Worst 12-month period with the highest number of absence days
   - Detailed breakdown of all rolling 12-month periods
-- PostgreSQL database storage for persistence of absence periods
 - Modal view for displaying all 12-month periods
 - Visual chart displaying absence days over a 5-year period

-- Multiple deployment options:
+### Database Integration
+- PostgreSQL database storage for reliable data persistence
+- Automatic migration of data from CSV to PostgreSQL
+- SQLAlchemy ORM for database interactions
+- Alembic for database migrations and schema management
+- Backward compatibility with CSV data format

+### Deployment Options
-  - Standard development setup
+- Standard development setup with PostgreSQL integration
-  - Docker containerized deployment
+- Docker containerized deployment with multi-container orchestration
 - Kubernetes deployment for production environments
+- Comprehensive deployment scripts for each environment

+### DevOps Features
+- Automated database backup and restore functionality
+- Health check endpoints for monitoring
+- Container health probes for reliability
+- Persistent volume storage for data durability
+- Logging and monitoring capabilities

 ## Deployment Options